TempleEight/temple-docs/TempleEight/docs/guide/authentication.md

 You may have noticed that so far we have ignored the `ExampleUser` service we previously defined.
 That's because it acts as any other service, so any example given in this guide could have been replace with a call to that service too.

 However, it has one distinguishing feature: a single token is only able to create a single entity in this service.
-This means means that there is a one-to-one mapping between the `Auth` service, and an entity in the `ExampleUser` service.
+This means means that there is at most a one-to-one mapping between an entity in the `Auth` service, and an entity in the `ExampleUser` service.
 This makes the `ExampleUser` service perfect for storing additional metadata about a user, such as their name, address or anything that fits your business needs.

 ## How Authentication is Implemented
-Behind the scenes, lots of additional code is executed when authentication is added to your project, to protect your data and your users.
-To best explain this let's consider how a new user registers with your service:
+To best explain the changes made when authentication is added to your project let's consider how a new user registers with your service:

 #### Pre-request Preparation
 Before any request is even issued to your `Auth` service, several steps are taken: